 Ever since the days I spent working at car boot sales with my grandparents I’ve always had a passion for sales and negotiating.
-There is no wonder then that that after my master's in supply chain management I realised I wanted to pursue a career in procurement - the perfect mix of negotiating, selling and collaboration.
+There is no wonder then that after my master's in supply chain management I realised I wanted to pursue a career in procurement - the perfect mix of negotiating, selling and collaboration.
 After searching and applying for multiple graduate schemes I had a number of offers on the table - with BP’s offer standing tall above the rest - and I enrolled on the indirect procurement (IP) graduate scheme in 2016.

 Indirect procurement is the sourcing of all goods and services for a business. ‘indirect’ categories are varied and include information technology related services (hardware, software), human resources related services (recruitment agencies, training), facilities management and office services.
 In today’s increasingly competitive marketplace, it is vital to cut costs wherever possible in order to increase the company’s profits and grow into the future.
 Indirect spend has a monumental effect on any business, and we need to manage it effectively.